nschloe/nschloe.github.io/_posts/2021-10-15-tau-the-better-pi.md

 diameter between 223/71 (≈ 3.1408) and 22/7 (≈ 3.1428), [Jamshid al-Kashi
 ](https://en.wikipedia.org/wiki/Jamshid_al-Kashi) wanted to determine it to a much higher precision.
-In his 1424 _Treatise on the circumference of the circle_, it was his goal that
+In his 1424 _Treatise on the circumference of the circle_, it was his goal

+> to determine the circumference of the circle in the parts where the diameter
-> in a circle whose diameter is 600,000 times the diameter of the earth, the
+> is known, to the extent that we are certain that in a circle whose diameter
+> is six hundred thousand times the diameter of the Earth, the difference
-> difference between it [the calculated circumference] and the true
+> between it (the determined circumference) and the true circumference does not
-> circumference is less than a single hair, which is one sixth of the width
+> amount to a single hair that is one-sixth the width of an average barleycorn,
-> of an average barley grain, such that it [the difference] in a [circle]
-> which is smaller than that doesn't matter.
+> so that this (difference) in a circle smaller than that is negligible.

 This translates to approximately 14 decimal digits.